 The post contains affiliate links.

-As you can see above I have two white shelves on both sides of the center.
+As you can see above, I have two white shelves on both sides of the center.
 This shelf has all the firefighter equipment they will need to act out various emergency situations.
 Most of the props I made or found at the dollar store.
-I did buy four Firefighter dress up outfits which came with hats and walkie talkies from Target but this one is similar (a bit more expensive) from Amazon.
+I did buy four Firefighter dress up outfits which came with hats and walkie talkies from Target.
+Another option is this one from Amazon, though a bit more expensive.
 I’ll tell you how I made the props later in this post.

-This is my favorite part…. the house that’s “on fire”!
+Here’s my favorite part: the house that’s “on fire”!
 I made it by taping two of those cardboard presentation boards together.
-Then the students painted the “bricks” on the side and when it was dry I cut window holes in it.
-The “fire” is cut up red, orange, and yellow plastic tablecloths from the dollar store.
+Then the students painted the “bricks” on the side and after it dried, I cut window holes in it.
+The “fire” is cut up red, orange and yellow plastic tablecloths from the dollar store.

-Students can put the file in the windows and take it out during play as they pretend to “put out” the fire.
+Students can put the fire in the windows and take it out during play as they pretend to “put out” the fire.

 Firefighters At Work

 Check out these two firefighters putting out the fire!
-The hoses are plastic tubing from Lows.
+The hoses are plastic tubing from Lowes.
 They could also stack the red “fire” cups up and pretend it was a fire too.